fyrox-book/fyrox-book.github.io/src/fyrox/scene/sprite_node.md

 Sprite is just a quad mesh that is always facing camera.
 It has size, color, rotation around "look" axis and a texture.
 Sprites are useful mostly for projectiles, like glowing plasma, and for things that should always face a camera.

-**Important:** It should be noted that **sprites are not meant to be used for 2D games**, they're only for 3D.
+> ⚠️ It should be noted that **sprites are not meant to be used for 2D games**, they're only for 3D.
-Use [Rectangle node](./rectangle.md) if you need 2D sprites, they have optimized renderer which can handle tons of sprites at once.
+> Use [Rectangle node](./rectangle.md) if you need 2D sprites, they have optimized renderer which can handle tons
+> of sprites at once (sprite batching).

 ## How to create